NathanielB123/depfix/README.md

 - Inductive-Inductive Types: WIP
 - Indexed Types: WIP

-If anyone knows of any papers/other resources exploring this or similar approaches to adding recursive types in dependent type systems please let me know; I have really struggled to find anything!
+If anyone knows of any papers/other resources exploring similar approaches to adding recursive types in dependent type systems please let me know; I've really struggled to find anything!